 - Parks Canada and local First Nations are asking visitors to limit the risk of COVID-19 transmission by paying attention to local signs and community protocols, and following the guidelines of public health experts, including travel restrictions. - COVID-19 Precautions Visitors to the Broken Group Islands are expected to respect all COVID-19 provincial and regional protocols.
-It is recommended that visitors wear masks around the composting toilets and any common areas.
-Please be respectful of First Nation partners, the Beachkeepers, residents of local communities, business owners and staff, Parks Canada staff, and all other visitors by following all protocols.
-Only one member of your group can approach a Beachkeeper at any one time and please respect the two metre physical distancing requirements.
-Please do your best to follow distancing guidelines and give all others two meters of space.
-When fires are allowed It is suggested that your group avoid joining other groups for campfires and to maintain distance at all camping areas. - The Toquaht Nation community of Macoah is currently closed to non-residents.
+Please be respectful of First Nation partners, the Beachkeepers, residents of local communities, business owners and staff, Parks Canada staff, and all other visitors by following all protocols. - The Toquaht Nation community of Macoah is currently closed to non-residents.
 The Toquaht Nation looks forward to welcoming visitors again at a future date.